Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 ## Getting started

 Upgrading to Polaris v12 from v11 requires several automated and manual migrations of token, component, and component prop names that have been removed, replaced, or renamed.
-The bulk of migrations are automated using the [@shopify/polaris-migrator](/tools/polaris-migrator) CLI tool, with the edge cases handled by find and replace in your code editor using provided RegExpes.
+The bulk of migrations are automated using the [@shopify/polaris-migrator](/tools/polaris-migrator) CLI tool, with the edge cases handled by find and replace in your code editor using provided RegExp searches.
 You can reference the [recommended migration workflow](#migration-workflow) or [glossary](#glossary) sections for additional migration support.

 Not on v11 yet either?
 Check out our other [migration guides](https://github.com/Shopify/polaris/tree/main/documentation/guides) to get up to date.